ashrayanepal/41189-My-Reflective-Portfolio/README.md

 I am also keeping in touch with group members to make sure everyone is still motivated to complete the assignment and do well in it.

 ## Mid-Semester Break

+## Week 8
+### What have I learnt this week?
+This week we learnt two new concepts.
+These were the Colonel Blotto Game and the Prisoners Dilemma.
+The Colonel Blotto Game is a strategy-based concept that was founded during war, where two colonels from opposing camps would plot against each other to win as many battle fronts as possible to win the war.
+They had to strategise based on the number of resources they had and their opponent had.
+This concept has been brought out in the modern world to fight against issues in politics, sports and even against COVID-19.
+The Prisoners Dilemma is a concept where two prisoners are offered a deal where they have to either confess or remain silent.
+If both prisoners remain silent then they both serve out a short sentence.
+If they both confess, then they both serve out a slightly longer sentence.
+However, if one prisoner confesses and the other remains silent, then the prisoner that remains silent will serve out a very long sentence, while the prisoner that confesses walks away from jail time.
+This concept is usually applied in crime and they try to get information out of the criminals.
+### What do I ‘now know’ that I did not know before?
+I had previously heard of the Prisoners Dilemma and had always thought it would be best for both parties if they were to choose to confess.
+If both confess, then they only end up with a slightly longer sentence and if the other person stays silent then the person confessing gets no jail time.
+Adding up the amount of jail time received for picking each one, it is determined that confess is the safer option to pick.
+I also now know that early war was planned using the Colonel Blotto Game and found that very interesting.
+### What insights have I gained?
+I have gained two new lenses to model the world with.
+I also found it interesting to gain insight as to how colonels would strategise during war.
+### What are (my/the) perceived strengths and weaknesses that I have observed?
+I have observed no new strengths or weaknesses
+### What were the challenges I have encountered/observed and how well did (I / my team) handle them?
+After the mid semester break, we still had not come up with a third model.
+However, after this specific lesson we had decided that the Colonel Blotto Game was the best third model for our assignment as it best fits with the topic of COVID-19 prevention.
+We came to this conclusion through a quick group call after the meeting to discuss if that was the best option out of the remaining models and decided that it was.
+### What would I do better next time and with what anticipated results?
+For this week, we need to submit our assignment.
+From there we need to provide feedback to another groups assignment and get started on our week 12 submission.
+### What theory proved to be useful and why?
+What have I learnt from this?
+I am continuing taking notes while listening in class.
+I have also remained in constant communication with my group to keep everyone engaged in our assignment and it seems to be working as everyone is doing their parts.